fireundubh/playwithfire/faqs.md

 Spamming me, brigading me, and downvoting my Reddit threads only reinforce my commitment to keeping these features disabled.

+#### But I'm your customer!
+Give me what I want.

+No, you're not.
+I have no obligations to you.

 ### Where can I send feedback then?

 I accept feedback by *private message* on the Nexus, Reddit, and Discord.
 Patreon subscribers and PayPal donors may also send me feedback via email.